karmenmarkov/An-Interpretable-Feature-Based-Machine-Learning-Approach-for-Automatic-Sleep-Staging-Using-PPG/feature_extraction_and_significance/README.md

 ### [extractPPITDFeatures.m](https://github.com/kmarkoveth/PPG/blob/main/feature_extraction_and_significance/extractPPITDFeatures.m)
 * **Purpose**: Extracts a comprehensive set of features from PPG peak-to-peak intervals, focusing on heart rate variability (HRV) metrics, statistical summaries, and advanced analysis like geometric and non-linear features.
 These features are critical for studies involving cardiovascular health, stress analysis, and other medical applications.
 * **Inputs**:
-  * `data`: Matrix of PPG data with each column as an epoch; labels are assumed in the first row and excluded from processing.
+  * 'data': Matrix of PPG data with each column as an epoch; labels are assumed in the first row and excluded from processing.
-  * `detected_peaks`: Cell array with indices of detected peaks for each epoch, used to compute intervals.
+  * 'detected_peaks': Cell array with indices of detected peaks for each epoch, used to compute intervals.
-  * `fs`: Sampling frequency, essential for converting sample intervals into time (milliseconds).
+  * 'fs': Sampling frequency, essential for converting sample intervals into time (milliseconds).
 * **Outputs**:
-  * `featuresTable`: MATLAB table containing extracted features, with one row per epoch and columns labeled according to each feature.
+  * 'featuresTable': MATLAB table containing extracted features, with one row per epoch and columns labeled according to each feature.
-* **Methodology**:
+* **Process**:
   * Utilizes time intervals between consecutive PPG peaks to compute traditional HRV metrics (e.g., RMSSD, SDNN) and advanced features such as Teager energy and non-linear dynamics.
   * Employs statistical methods to provide a detailed description of interval variability and dynamics.
 * **Dependencies**: